Top 15 Organizations that Help the Homeless

 - Mental health and well-being

-7. Kabod House International – Supporting Women, Children, and the Homeless in Illinois, USA
+7. Kabod House International – Supporting Women, Children, and the Homeless in Illinois

 Kabod House International aims to become a trailblazing organization that offers unique and needed services to women, girls, the homeless, and children in the Chicagoland/South Suburban Cook County area.
-The programs include distributing care packages filled with feminine hygiene products to women and girls living in poverty, winter coats, and toys for homeless and foster care children at a local elementary school partner and homeless shelters.
+The programs include distributing care packages filled with feminine hygiene products to women and girls living in poverty, winter coats to children in foster care, and toys to homeless children at a local elementary school partner and at homeless shelters.
+Their work also positions them among impactful charity organizations for homeless women and children.

 Impact and Reach: